- 2 x 500g blocks all-butter puff pastry

 Popular in both Italian and British cookery, sage has long, grey-green leaves with a slightly…

 For the filling

-For the filling, trim your turkey breasts: you want to create a long tube of meat in the middle of your Wellington, similar in shape to a fillet of beef – you can use the trimmings in the stuffing, so don’t worry about wastage.
-Once you have the correct shape, slice a pocket into the breasts deep enough so that the Brie and cranberry sauce will stay inside, but don’t cut all the way through.
-Divide the cranberry sauce and Brie between the 2 turkey breasts, then chill while you make the stuffing.
+For the filling, trim your turkey breasts: you want to create a long tube of meat in the middle of your Wellington, similar in shape to a fillet of beef.
+You can use the trimmings in the stuffing, so don’t worry about wastage.
+Once you have the correct shape, slice a pocket into the breasts deep enough so that the brie and cranberry sauce will stay inside, but don’t cut all the way through.
+Divide the cranberry sauce and brie between the two turkey breasts, then chill while you make the stuffing.